virtualjj/automated-openvpnas/README.md

 <img src="https://github.com/virtualjj/automated-openvpnas/blob/master/images/readme/deploystep-008-stack-launch-success.jpg" alt="Confirm successful stack launch." height="75%" width="75%">
 </p>

 9. It will be tempting to try logging into the instance and start doing "stuff".
 Be patient and wait for the instance status checks to complete.
-Also, if you try logging into the instance too early you'll break the initial ***ovpn-init --ec2*** script which is responsible for unintended setup.
+Also, if you try logging into the instance too early you'll break the initial ***ovpn-init --ec2*** script which is responsible for unattended setup.

 <p align="center">
 <img src="https://github.com/virtualjj/automated-openvpnas/blob/master/images/readme/deploystep-009-not-ready-status.jpg" alt="Confirm successful stack launch." height="75%" width="75%">